knowit/folk-webapp/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+When you run locally in Chrome/Firefix you might see that it needs to be on https.
+If that happens click on "Advanced" and then use untrusted connection option.

 The page will reload if you make edits.

 You will also see any lint errors in the console.